dirzaaulia/dirzaaulia/README.md

 <h1 align="center">Hi 👋, I'm Dirza Aulia</h1>

 - 🔭 I’m currently working on Yomiru, Anime and Manga app for Android built with Jetpack Compose using the latest tech stack available.
+I'm also working on to build my personal web using Jetpack Compose for Web that build based on Kotlin/WASM.

 - 👨‍💻 All of my projects are available at [https://dirzaaulia.com](https://dirzaaulia.com)